 Transporting a power wheelchair is difficult unless you have access to an adapted van.
-The adapted van will need a raised top, side, or rear entry, and either a wheelchair lift or ramp for entering and exiting.
+The adapted van will need a raised top, side or rear entry, and either a wheelchair lift or ramp for entering and exiting.
 The van also requires tie downs that lock the wheelchair safely in place and match those on the wheelchair needing to be transported.
+While this is a costly solution, transferring someone in and out of a car becomes increasingly difficult as the disease progresses.
+Having the ability to roll the wheelchair into the vehicle and eliminate a challenging transfer increases safety for all involved.
+Many public and private transportation systems have accessible vans available.